tferracina/ArDCA-Python/writeup.typ

 $
   (partial cal(L)) / (partial h_i (A)) = f_i (A) - p_i (A), quad (partial cal(L)) / (partial J_(i j) (A,B)) = f_(i j) (A,B) - p_(i j) (A, B),
 $
 where $p_i$ and $p_(i j)$ are model marginals under current $(J, h)$.
-Hence the update
+Hence the updates
 $
   h_i^(t+1)(A) <- h_i^t (A) + eta_h [f_i (A) - p_i^((t))(A)], \
   J_(i j)^(t+1)(A, B) <- J_(i j)^t (A, B) + eta_J [f_(i j) (A, B) - p_(i j)^((t))(A, B)].
 $
-drives the model toward exact moment matching f = p.
+drive the model toward the maximum likelihood-solution where $f=p$.
-The obstacle is that $p_i$ and $p_(i j)$ are not analytically computable at scale; adabmDCA estimates them by MCMC at each epoch.
+The obstacle is that the marginals $p_i$ and $p_(i j)$ are not analytically computable at scale; adabmDCA estimates them by MCMC at each epoch.

-*Estimating model expectations via adaptive MCMC*
+*Estimating Model Expectations via Adaptive MCMC* \
 At training epoch $t$, run $N_s$ independent Markov chains using Metropolis-Hastings @Metropolis1953 @mh-algorithm (Gibbs sampling strategy may also be used @gibbs-algorithm), each producing $N_c$ samples after an equilibration period $T_"eq"$ and with an inter-sample waiting time $T_"wait"$.
 The Monte Carlo estimators are
 $
   p_i^((t)) (A) = 1/(N_s N_c) sum_(m=1)^(N_s N_c) delta(A, sigma_i^((m))(t)), \ p_(i j)^((t)) (A, B) = 1/(N_s N_c) sum_(nu=1)^(N_s N_c) delta(A, sigma_i^((m))(t)) delta(B, sigma_j^((m))(t)).
 $
 Chains may be transient, reinitialized every epoch, or persistent, initialized only at the first epoch.
 Equilibration is often sped up through persistence of chains.
 For more details on the adaptive scheme, refer to @app3.

-*Convergence and quality control*

 A practical convergence proxy is the difference between the empirical and the model two-site connected correlations:
 $
   epsilon_c = max_(i,j,a,B) abs(c_(i j)^"model" (A,B)-c_(i j)^"emp" (A,B)) quad"where" \ quad c_(i j)^"model" = p_(i j)-p_i p_j, quad c_(i j)^"emp" = f_(i j)-f_i f_j
 $
 with a target $epsilon_c approx 10^-2$ In addition to this, some other commonly used diagnostics is the Pearson correlation between $c^"model"$ and $c^"emp"$, one- and two-site fitting errors, and optionally, a third connected correlation on a subset of triples is used to assess generative fidelity beyond pairwise constraints.

-*Priors and sparsity*
+*Regularization* \

-A fully connected Potts model has $~ (L(L-1))/2 q^2 + L q$, meaning a number in the order of $10^7$-$10^9$ parameters for a realistic $L$ @adabmDCA.
-Due to the finite sample size of MSAs, they rarely contain enough independent information to estimate all of them robustly.
-Not controlling this uncertainty could lead to overfitting, high variance or instability, and bad conditioning in the model.
-To address these issues, adabmDCA employs two complementary strategies.
+A fully connected Potts model cotains $~ (L(L-1))/2 q^2 + L q$ parameters, in the order of $10^7$-$10^9$ for realistic $L$.
+Due to the finite sample size of MSAs, they rarely contain enough independent information to estimate all of the parameters robustly.
+Not controlling this uncertainty could lead to overfitting, high variance or instability, and bad conditioning in the model. adabmDCA addresses this with two strategies: regularization and sparsity priors.
-First, we can place a prior on $P(J, h)$ and maximize the posterior, equivalent to adding penalties to the objective.
-The two standard choices are the $cal(l)_1$ and $cal(l)_2$ priors:
+First, parameter penalties are added via $ell_1$ and $ell_2$ norms:
 $
   R_(cal(l)_1) (J, h) = theta_(1, h) sum_i norm(h_i)_1 + theta_(1, J) sum_(i<j) norm(J_(i j))_1 \
   R_(cal(l)_2) (J, h) = theta_(2, h) sum_i norm(h_i)_2^2 + theta_(2, J) sum_(i<j)norm(J_(i j))_2^2
 $
-Under $cal(l)_2$, the gradients are shrunk toward zero:
-$
-  partial / (partial h_i (A)) : f_i (A) - p_i (A) - theta_(2,h) h_i (A), \ partial / (partial J_(i j) (A,B)) : f_(i j) (A, B) - p_(i j) (A, B) - theta_(2,h) J_(i j) (A,B).
-$
-Under $cal(l)_1$, they include subgradient terms that promote exact zeros.
-$
-  partial / (partial h_i (A)) : f_i (A) - p_i (A) - theta_(1,h) "sign"(h_i (A)), \ partial / (partial J_(i j) (A,B)) : f_(i j) (A, B) - p_(i j) (A, B) - theta_(1,h) "sign"(J_(i j) (A,B)).
-$
-$cal(l)_2$ reduces variance and improves conditioning by smoothly shrinking all parameters.
+$ell_2$ reduces variance and improves conditioning by smoothly shrinking all parameters.
 It selects a unique gauge and tends to preserve the relative ordering of strong couplings.
-On the other hand, $cal(l)_1$ induces sparsity by zeroing weak parameters, also reducing overfitting, though at a cost of biasing small effects downward.
+On the other hand, $ell_1$ induces sparsity by zeroing weak parameters, also reducing overfitting, though at a cost of biasing small effects downward.
 Generally, in stochastic settings, elastic-net is used (a combination of both parameters), that stabilizes training near zero.
 In addition, a separate parameter is used for fields and couplings, typically regularizing $J$ more strongly than $h$.

-The second method is introducing sparsity via pruning or decimation.
-The reason for this is that true contact maps in nature are indeed sparse; most residue pairs are not in direct physical contact.
-Encoding this structural prior can reduces variance and speed up learning.
+Second, structural sparsity is imposed, reflecting that only a small fraction of residue pairs form contacts.
+Encoding a structural prior can reduce variance and speed up learning.
 There are two approaches:
 + A priori topology.
 Reduce the number of parameters by starting from a restricted edge set, for example pairs with high MI, and learn only those $J_(i j)$, omitting the rest.
 + Information-based decimation.
-In this approach, start dense and iteratively remove the least informative couplings until target sparsity.
-This can be done by comparing the KL divergence for a candidate element.
+Starting dense and iteratively removing the least informative couplings until target sparsity.
 This directly controls overfitting by only keeping the parameters that actually affect the model's predictions.
 In short, pruning and decimation prevent overfitting by removing parameters that don't materially alter the model, and have the added benefit of aligning with the biological prior of contact sparsity.

 == Autoregressive Network DCA
 Building on the pseudolikelihood maximization of plmDCA, and Boltzmann-machine parametrization of bmDCA, arDCA was introduced as a faster and more efficient alternative.
 While plmDCA is limited in scope and bmDCA suffers from slow MCMC sampling, reformulating the problem as an autoregressive network provides some key improvements.
-The key idea is to decompose the joint sequence probability distribution its conditionals, thereby turning it into a supervised learning task.
+The idea is to decompose the joint sequence probability distribution into its conditionals, thereby turning the problem of inference into a supervised learning task.
 In this way, arDCA emerges as a powerful model for extracting structural and functional information from the rapidly growing protein databases.

 === Method
 In arDCA, the exponential-family MaxEnt distribution underlying previous DCA methods is factorized into conditional probabilities, predicting each residue from its predecessors.
 This follows directly from the chain rule of probability: